-Having a user-friendly payment system is essential for any Wix website owner.
-It allows your customers to pay securely and quickly, ultimately leading to more sales and a thriving online business.
-Wix Payments, built right into your Wix platform, makes accepting payments straightforward: transparent fees, built-in fraud protection, and payouts arriving within 2–5 business days.
+Having a reliable payment system is essential for any Wix store owner.
+It lets customers pay securely and quickly, which directly affects conversions and repeat purchases.
+Wix Payments is built into the Wix platform, which means you skip third-party integrations entirely: you get transparent fees, built-in fraud protection, and payouts deposited within 2 to 5 business days.

-For nonprofits and mission-driven organizations, you can also add a donate button on Wix through the built-in PayPal Buttons integration (no Wix Payments account required).
+For nonprofits and mission-driven organizations, you can also add a donate button on Wix through the built-in PayPal Buttons integration, which works without a Wix Payments account.

 Wix Payments Transaction Fees

-Before you set up Wix Payments, it's worth understanding exactly what you'll pay per transaction.
+Before you set up Wix Payments, understand exactly what you'll pay per transaction.
 Wix Payments charges 2.9% + $0.30 per online credit or debit card transaction.
-There are no additional monthly gateway fees.
-This processing cost is included as part of your Wix Business or eCommerce plan.
+There are no additional monthly gateway fees on top of your Wix Business or eCommerce plan.

-For a deeper breakdown of how these fees compare against third-party processors, see our guide on understanding Wix payment fees.
-You can also learn more about whether Wix takes a percentage of sales beyond the standard processing rates.
-If you plan to use Wix Payments with a card reader for in-person sales, our Wix POS system review covers hardware setup, pricing, and feature details.
+For a full breakdown of how these fees compare against third-party processors, see our guide on understanding Wix payment fees.
+You can also check whether Wix takes a percentage of sales beyond the standard processing rates.
+If you plan to use Wix Payments with a card reader, our Wix POS system review covers hardware setup, pricing, and feature details.

 Is Wix Payments Available in Your Country?

-Wix Payments is not available in every country.
-Before spending time on setup, confirm that your country is on the supported list.
-As of 2026, Wix Payments is available in the following countries:
+Wix Payments is not available everywhere.
+Before spending time on setup, confirm that your country is supported.
+As of 2026, Wix Payments is available in:

 - United States